-When accepted, Loop 1 is automatically selected and displays (similar to the following) will appear.
-At each display, press the ▲ and ▼ scroll buttons to toggle then press Accept ▶ button to proceed.
+When accepted, select the loop (1, 2 or All) and panel displays (similar to the following) will appear.
+At each display, press the \blacktriangle and \checkmark scroll buttons to toggle, then press Accept \blacktriangleright button to proceed.

 Options are available to turn the device (polling) LEDS either ON or OFF, at Both Ends/End A Only/End B Only and the Poll Group (see tables below for device numbers).